Power-Imbalance Allocation Control of Power Systems-Secondary Frequency Control: Power Imbalance Allocation Control

 which is in the form of integral control.
 Note that (\ref{integral}) can also be obtained similarly for the GB method (\ref{eq:gather0}) and for the DAI method (\ref{eq:DAPI}) with a special setting of control gain coefficients $k_i$ and communication weight $w_{ij}$ e.g., $\{k_i,~i\in\mathcal{V}_k\}$ are all identical and $w_{ij}$ forms a Laplacian matrix, $L=(w_{ij})$, such that $\sum_{i=1}^{n_K}{w_{ij}}=0$ for all $j=1,\cdots,n_K$( $n_K$ is the number of nodes in $\mathcal{V}_K$).

-In order to eliminate the extra oscillations of the frequency, the overshoot of $u_s$ should be avoided.
-Similar to the PI cruise control of a car \cite{PIDcontrol}, for $\omega_s$ in (\ref{eq:global}), we introduce the following control law to eliminate the overshoot,
+In order to accelerate the convergence of the frequency to its nominal value without introducing extra oscillations, the overshoot of $u_s$ should be avoided.
+Similar to the PI cruise control of a car \cite{PIDcontrol}, for $\omega_s$ in (\ref{eq:global}), we introduce the following control law,

 where $k\in (0,+\infty)$ is a parameter to be chosen by engineers.
 Details on the setting of this parameter will be further discussed after introducing the PIAC method in this section.
 From (\ref{eq:controlPIAC2}) and (\ref{eq:global}), we obtain